 Through living and learning together in Lenfest Hall students can grow in their ability to understand and negotiate difference and can prepare for the complexities of global citizenship.

-For any questions regarding our residence life program or housing in Lenfest Hall please contact the Director of Residence Life, Steven Couras.
+For any questions regarding our residence life program or housing in Lenfest Hall please contact the Associate Dean of Residence Life and Off-Campus Housing, Steven Couras.

 Lenfest Hall offers suite-style living with well-thought-out design and amenities in line with what students expect in contemporary modern campus housing.
 Each unit is very spacious and can serve up to six students and features four bedrooms (two doubles and two singles), two bathrooms, and a small common area.
 Each suite is equipped with WIFI access, and cable TV is provided in the common area.
 A kitchenette, game lounge and a free laundry room are provided on the fifth floor.

 The building also features a convenient dining hall, faculty and administrator offices, mailboxes, a beautiful fifth-floor rooftop garden and terrace, and the magnificent Gould Rehearsal Hall.
 Lenfest Hall also has 32 studios for lessons, individual practice, classes, and rehearsals, which residents can access 24 hours a day.
 The building also has 24-hour security attendants and cameras.